UKCloud/documentation/articles/azure/azs-how-to-obtain-clientid-via-api.md

 **Do Not Use - it is legacy and does not have all permissions*

-d. username
+5. Username

    - Your usename for Azure Active Directory. i.e. user\@domain.onmicrosoft.com

-e.
-Password
+6. Password

    - Password for your account.

-f.
-TenantID
+7. TenantID

    - Query https://\<your domain>\.onmicrosoft.com\.well-known\/openid-configuration

    - In the output from the query above look for token_endpoint value (i.e. https://login.windows.net/0000ffff-1111-cccc-0000-888888888888/oauth2/token) and in this example your Tenant ID is **0000ffff-1111-cccc-0000-888888888888**.

-g.
-Request Authentication Endpoint/URI of Azure Authentication Endpoint
+8. Request Authentication Endpoint/URI of Azure Authentication Endpoint

    - Query https:/\/login.windows.net/\<your domain>.onmicrosoft.com/.well-known/openid-configuration

 ## Example of Authentication Request